skipperbent/pecee-pixie/README.md

 ```

 `$connection` here is optional, if not given it will always associate itself to the first connection, but it can be useful when you have multiple database connections.

+**NOTE:**
+Calling the `getQueryBuilder` method will automatically make a connection to the database, if none has already established.
+If you want to access the `Pdo` instance directly from the `Connection` class, make sure to call `$connection->connect();` to establish a connection to the database.

 ### SQLite and PostgreSQL config example